gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 ## Task 5: I2C and GPIO
 - [ ]  Changes the Trust X library.
 - [ ]  Configure GPIO to enable warm reset.
+- [ ]  Modify the I2C bus frequency.
+Monitor the update on analyzer.
 - [ ]  Modify the I2C address of Trust X